 Professor of Pre-Engineering and Mathematics, Cankdeska Cikana Community College.
 Contact Mike Parker.

-Assistant Professor of Coatings and Polymeric Materials, North Dakota State University.
+Associate Professor of Coatings and Polymeric Materials, North Dakota State University.
 Contact Mohiuddin Quadir.

 Assistant Professor of Chemistry, University of North Dakota.
+Contact Binglin Sui.

 Professor of Science, Valley City State University.
 Contact Hilde van Gijssel.